Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 One side might have more volume.
 Your cupid’s bow might sit unevenly.
 The vermilion border could look different on each side.
 These differences affect how your lips look when you talk, smile, or rest your face.

 Lip asymmetry is often caused by how your facial muscles move.
 Genetics also play a big role.
-Many people notice their lip imbalance in selfies, especially when wearing lipstick or lip liner.
+Lip asymmetry may be more apparent in photographs or when applying certain cosmetic products.

 Common Causes of Asymmetrical Lips